Multi-species McKean-Vlasov dynamics in non-convex landscapes

-The proof of the latter theorem is similar to~\cite[Thm.
-1.2]{DuongTugaut2020}.
-This result can be extended to the setting considered in this paper, due to Assumptions \ref{asp: assumption} and \ref{asp: assumptionbis}.
-It is also possible to obtain quantitative propagation of chaos estimates, along the lines of what is done in~\cite{cattiaux2008,lacker2023sharp}.
+The claimed statement of the theorem then follows by applying Grönwall's lemma. } \end{proof} \RV{It would be an interesting problem for future work} to obtain quantitative propagation of chaos estimates, along the lines of what is done in~\cite{cattiaux2008,lacker2023sharp}.
 This will be presented elsewhere.